MMKrell/CV/src/music.rst

 * "The Origin: Darwin's Music" by Richard Einhorn
 * "Panda chant" by Meredith Monk
 * "The wise man delight"
-* African songs at the choir of the university of Bremen
+* African songs at the choir of the University of Bremen
 * "Carmina Burana" by Carl Orff
 * numerous Christmas songs
 * numerous international and German folk songs